meeb/gateaux/README.md

 * `structure.unpack_value(tr, b'...')` unpacks FoundationDB bytes into a tuple and then validates the data against the defined value fields returning the appropriate data type for the field.
-* `structure.describe()` returns a `dict` describing the model, including any `name` or `help` data set on each field.
+* `structure.description` a property which returns a `dict` describing the model, including the name of the structure and any doc string as well as lists of descriptions for each field in the key and value.
 You can use this to programatically inspect a structure in the future and is useful if you have many structures.

-All packing and unpacking methods require a FoundationDB transaction as the first argument.
+All packing and unpacking methods require a FoundationDB transaction as the first argument, denoted as `tr` above.

 ## Fields